TWilkin/powerpi/services/deep-thought/README.md

 Authentication is handled utilising Google social login.

 The service is built using typescript, with dependencies using yarn workspaces.
-It is also dependant on a local common library [_@powerpi/common_](../../common/node/common/README.md) which needs to be compiled before use.
+It is also dependant on a local common library [_@powerpi/common_](../../common/node/common/README.md) and a common API library [_@powerpi/api_](../../common/node/api/README.md), both of which need to be compiled before use.

 ## Building